slatedocs/slate/source/includes/_banks.md

 `https://www.yourbank.com/?code=[CODE]`

-Your website or service can then use this code to obtain the access token to act on behalf of the user account.
+Your website or service can then use this code to obtain the access token to act on behalf of the user account described in the [get user tokens](#bank-integrations-guide-get-user-tokens) section.

 If you are building your TransferWise integration as a native mobile phone app then the redirect URL should be able to handle returning the user to the correct place in the app.